ClouDesire/docusaurus/docs/billing.md

 Stairstep scheme means that the total cost is calculated based on price tier;
 charge is not per unit.

-Therefore, vendors will propose different unit prices for various quantities of an item.
+Vendors will propose different unit prices for different quantities of an item.

 Example: